Boese0601/MagicDance/README.md

 This will use 8 GPUs and run 8 processes(nproc_per_node=8) for training.

 ## Using your own video data for training
 For training on your own dataset, you first need to run [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) for your input images/videos and save the visualized pose map.
 Then, organize them as the format shown in the TikTok dataset.
-You can also refer to [ControlNet-OpenPose](https://github.com/lllyasviel/ControlNet-v1-1-nightly?tab=readme-ov-file#controlnet-11-openpose), we use exactly the same Pose ControlNet in our pipeline.
+You can also refer to [DisCo-OpenPose Preprocessing](https://github.com/Wangt-CN/DisCo/blob/main/PREPRO.md#openpose) or [ControlNet-OpenPose](https://github.com/lllyasviel/ControlNet-v1-1-nightly?tab=readme-ov-file#controlnet-11-openpose), we use exactly the same Pose ControlNet in our pipeline.
 Then set the path to your data in [dataset/tiktok_video_arnold_copy.py](https://github.com/Boese0601/MagicDance/blob/main/dataset/tiktok_video_arnold_copy.py#L287)

 ```bash